 Download LG G7 ThinQ Wallpapers

 Ranting aside, the new LG flagships do bring about quite a few stock wallpapers for our aging devices.
 They’re all pretty much similar too.
 The wallpapers below are high quality compressed images.
 We’ve packed the full-sized wallpapers into a zip archive that you can download from either of the two links below.
-It contains 33 FHD+ stock wallpapers from the LG G7 ThinQ.
+It contains 33 FHD+ wallpapers.

 You may download these wallpapers but they are not actually the stock wallpapers.
 We mistakenly shared them from a wrong source.
-They will soon be replaced by the real LG G7 ThinQ wallpapers.
 Sorry for the inconvenience!

 Update: LG G7 ThinQ Stock Wallpapers

 We just got our hands on the real stock wallpapers from the LG G7 ThinQ.
 You can download them from below.
-There are a total of 19 high quality wallpapers in 4K resolution.
+There are a total of 19 high-quality wallpapers in 4K resolution.
 The resolution of the wallpaper is 1440 x 3120 px.
 Download the wallpapers in JPEG quality directly from our server.
 If you want the wallpaper in PNG format, download the zip file instead.
-The wallpapers have been extracted from the KDZ firmware file (G710TM10d_00_TMO_US_OP_0525.kdz) for the T-Mobile variant of the LG G7 ThinQ which you can download from here.
+The wallpapers have been extracted from the KDZ firmware file (G710TM10d_00_TMO_US_OP_0525.kdz) for the T-Mobile variant of the LG G7 ThinQ.